-Office of Community Service-Learning and Community Resources (CSL)
+Office of Community Service-Learning (CSL) and Community Resources

 “Where serving in the community is learning in the community”